-The next Xbox from Microsoft could come without a disc drive, according to trade magazine MCV.
+The next Xbox (now officially called Xbox Series X) from Microsoft could come without a disc drive, according to trade magazine MCV.

 Citing a source breaking a 'strict NDA', MCV suggests that it has been told the Xbox 720 will offer up "interchangeable solid-state storage" which would mean either something like SD cards or a proprietary system.

 MIcrosoft has issued a statement to MCV stating: "Xbox 360 has found new ways to extend its lifecycle like introducing the world to controller-free experiences with Kinect and re-inventing the console with a new dashboard and new entertainment content partnerships.